-Benefits of working in a non-profit organization
+Benefits of working in an NGO

-Benefits of working in a non-profit organization
+Benefits of working in an NGO

 Before you make up your mind, do you want to know what the benefits are and whether this is the career for you?
-Here are just a few of the benefits of a professional commitment to social and environmental causes.

 Working behind the scenes